HyagoOliveira/AnimatorStates/README.md

 }
 ````

+You can get a reference from this state using `AnimatorStateMachine.GetBehaviourState<RunState>();` or using a normal serialized approach.
-You can also reference this script in other component and use the available `OnEnter`, `OnUpdate` or `OnExit` events.
+After getting a reference, you can use the available `OnEnter`, `OnUpdate` or `OnExit` events.

 ```csharp
 using UnityEngine;